Anomaly Detection in Large Labeled Multi-Graph Databases: Experiments

 \begin{compactitem} \item \emph{Path injection (money-laundering-like)}: ($i$) Delete a random edge $(u,v) \in E_j$, and ($ii$) Add a length- 2 or 3 path $u$--$w$(--$z$)--$v$ where {at least one edge} of the path is rare (i.e., exists in only a few $G_j$'s).
 The scheme mimics money-laundering, where money is transferred through multiple hops rather than directly from the source to the target.

-\item \emph{Type injection (entry-error or malfeasance)}: ($i$) Pick a random node $u \in V_j$, and ($ii$) Replace its type $t(u)$ with a random type $t \neq t(u)$.
+\item \emph{Label injection (entry-error or malfeasance)}: ($i$) Pick a random node $u \in V_j$, and ($ii$) Replace its label $t(u)$ with a random label $t \neq t(u)$.
 This scheme mimics either simply an entry error (wrong account), or malfeasance that aims to reflect larger balance on certain types of account (e.g., revenue) in order to deceive stakeholders. \end{compactitem}

 For path injection, we choose 3\% of graphs and inject anomalous paths that replace 10\% of edges (or 1 edge if 10\% of edges is less than 1).
-For type injection, we also choose 3\% of graphs and type-perturb 10\% of the nodes (or 1 node if 10\% of nodes is less than 1).
+For label injection, we also choose 3\% of graphs and label-perturb 10\% of the nodes (or 1 node if 10\% of nodes is less than 1).
 We also tested with different severity levels of injection, i.e., 30\% and 50\% of edges or nodes, and observed similar results to those with 10\%.
+The goal is to detect those graphs with injected paths or labels.

 \textbf{Baselines}: We compare \method with: \cbit \item \smt: A simplified version of \method that uses the Standard Motif Table to encode the graphs.